txn2/kubefwd/README.md

 Check out the [releases](https://github.com/txn2/kubefwd/releases) section on Github for alternative binaries.

 ## Contribute
 [Fork kubefwd](https://github.com/txn2/kubefwd) and build a custom version.
-We welcome any useful pull requests.
+Accepting pull requests for bug fixes, tests, stability and compatibility enhancements, and documentation only.

 ## Usage